 Soon enough, three girls and I hopped on a plane in January 2015, heading to the eye of the storm.
 With just one solid contact on the ground, we simply left with willing hearts ready to be led by Jesus, see the crisis first-hand, and search for ways to help.
 I’ll never forget walking outside the airport, inhaling the dusty air and peering out into the dry Iraqi plains as an instant love for this nation flooded my heart.
 A land so near to the heart of Jesus- not forgotten or forsaken, but seen and known.
 We felt immense privilege to be on the ground and see Iraq through His eyes of love.

 Our first trip was both hopeful and heartbreaking.
 Camps were still being established, and NGO’s were arriving by the day to offer aid.
 Families were surviving in tents, makeshift homes, and abandoned buildings- whatever they could find to use as a shelter.
 We spent countless hours sitting with families, weeping together as they each shared their stories of how ISIS destroyed their lives.
 On one of our visits, I met a 6 year-old girl wearing a cast on her leg, sitting in the corner of a flat mat inside one of the makeshift homes.
 Her father was killed in front of her eyes, and when she protested with a cry, one the ISIS members broke her leg with his gun.
-I wept as I held her, feeling the Father’s embrace and praying she would come to know the comfort of His love and safety.
+I wept as I held her, feeling the Father’s embrace.

 Often we would slip out our guitars, and just begin worshipping.
 We sang over families in tents, played our guitars while marching around a camp with a sea of children by our sides, worshipped outside of a medical clinic… basically anywhere we could!
 Hearts were evidently calmed as we invited the Holy Spirit to sustain these beautiful families in a way only He could.
 Declaring His peace, goodness and every promise of the Lord’s heart over them.